What is immigration detention?

-There are ten detention centres in Britain.
+There are nine detention centres in Britain.
 Some are run by private security companies, others by the Prison Service.
 People in detention cannot leave and have very limited freedom of movement within the centres.
 Security levels are similar to prisons.

 Why can’t people go back?

 Many people in detention cannot return to their countries, even if they want to.

 Some are stateless, because their country will not accept them back.
 Most asylum seekers come without a valid passport.
 But countries like Iran and Algeria will not normally allow people to return unless they have a passport.
 Other people in detention have lived in the UK legally for many years or decades, and can no longer prove their original nationality.
 Under international law stateless people have similar rights to refugees and should be allowed to stay, but many find themselves detained indefinitely.